 The 18th hole rounds out a string of 5 incredibly tough finishing holes.
 If you have managed to stay anywhere close to par coming into the 15th tee, hold on for dear life and grind out the final five.
 The 18th is a long and straight par 4.
 A heavily bunkered green causes many final hole bogies on the course.
 Aim left of centre, between the fairway bunkers.
 The approach has to negotiate five greenside bunkers but the route between them leads to a flat surface.
 A miss long right is better than going left.

 Play St Andrews Jubilee Course in Paris on simulator

-Alone or with friends, whether you are a golfer or not, you can play St Andrews Jubilee Course (or one of other 99 international courses available) in Paris, on simulator, in very realistic conditions and spend a good time.
+Alone or with friends, whether you are a golfer or not, you can spend a good time and play St Andrews Jubilee Course (or one of other 99 international courses available) in the Paris area, on simulator, in very realistic conditions.

 In one click, you can choose to play a selection of holes or the whole course; you can adjust about twenty parameters and display modes and customize the gaming experience and difficulty: the tee-box that is right for you, wind strength, pin position, green speed, fairway hardness, etc ...) or simply you can keep the settings that are available to you.
 You can also try one of the 35 scoring systems available, for more fun.

 You can also choose to take a golf lesson on this course, and enjoy the precision of trajectory measures and the beautiful surroundings.

 Please note that the severity index specified above is meant in ideal conditions i.e. no wind, pin position easy,...

 If you add some wind, it's a different ball game, some courses can become very difficult.

 Courses you can play at Golf en Ville